Put simply, rules of origin are how customs authorities classify where an export has come from in international trade.

 The 2013 Trade and Investment Balance of Competence Review states that “British firms would be exposed to a combination of administrative and compliance costs linked to rules of origin, ranging (based on existing estimates) from 4 percent to perhaps 15 percent of the cost of goods sold.”
 The complexity of supply chains can mean that proof of origin can be difficult for traders to supply and hard for authorities to assess.

 The first need is to determine what good is being traded.
-The World Customs Organization has a list classifying every product traded into tariff headings.
+The World Customs Organization has a list classifying every product traded under tariff headings.
 Each product has a unique code which is grouped into broader categories.

 Once the good is classified, the next step is to establish its “economic nationality” as opposed to simply the country it came from.
 This involves determining the good’s value and where the contributions were made in adding value to the final product (see “sufficient value-added” below).